Engagement guide · v2026.1

 A small story instead of a list.

-On a recent Production sprint, week three, the evaluation flagged that retrieval was randomly picking one of three vector indexes instead of the one we had configured.
+On a recent review, week two, the evaluation I built flagged that retrieval was randomly picking one of three vector indexes instead of the one their team had configured.
 A code path nobody had touched in months.
-We caught it in a Tuesday review because we had set up the eval before any retrieval work started, and the metric dropped 12 points overnight.
+I caught it because the evaluation set was the first thing I built — before reading any retrieval code — and the metric dropped 12 points overnight when I switched indexes.

-If we had been building on impressions, that bug would have shipped.
-We would have spent another month chasing "why does it sometimes work" in production.
-Instead we shipped on time, with a written note in the handover doc explaining what we caught and how.
+If the team had been relying on impressions, that bug would have stayed in production.
+They would have spent another month chasing "why does it sometimes work".
+Instead they had a written note in the handover doc explaining what I caught and how to fix it.

 That is roughly how I work.
-Evaluation before code.
-Demos at every milestone, not just at the end.
+Evaluation before opinions.
 Written updates so you see decisions as they happen.
-And if my first plan does not survive contact with your data, you hear it from me before a deadline slips.
+And if my first read does not survive contact with your data, you hear it from me before the engagement ends.

 08 · Common questions